Many Pines Buttress Rock Climbing

 Many Pines Buttress is located about 1/3 of the way along the East Rampart cliff and includes a number of nice climbs on long steep rock.

 To get to Many Pines Buttress hike up the CCC trail and turn left at the Pedestal Buttress.
 Hike about 250 west along the climbers trail.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Many Pines Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Many Pines Buttress:

 Ostentation 5.10 6b 20 VII- 19 E2 5b Trad, TR, 1 pitch, 70'

 Black Rib 5.11a 6c 22 VII+ 22 E3 5c

 Flatus 5.11b 6c 23 VIII- 23 E3 5c Trad, 1 pitch, 60'